StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 # Namespaces

 ::: definition
 ==Namespaces== are prefixed in a page's URL and determine both the purpose and the model-theoretic semantics of a page.
-Based on the given namespace, the  MediaWiki engine determines how to process the contents of a page.
-MediaWiki provides 18 default namespaces^1^.
+Based on the given namespace, the MediaWiki engine determines how to process the contents of a page^1^.

 Quelle: eigene Definition
 :::

+{.tinyskip}
-- Every wiki page belongs to **one specific namespace**
+* Every wiki page belongs to **one specific namespace**
     - Namespaces become part of the page's title, e.g., `Help:Namespaces/de`^3^.
-    - When no namespace is given during page creation, the page will be created in the **main namespace**^2^.
+    - When _no namespace_ is given during page creation, the page will be created in the **main namespace**^2^.
-- Namespaces determine the **purpose** of a page, i.e., how the contents of a page are interpreted by the wiki engine.
+* Namespaces determine the **purpose** of a page, i.e., how the contents of a page are interpreted by the wiki engine.
     - Example: Datatype information in property pages determine whether the specification of property values will lead to the creation of a new wiki page (in the default namespace) or whether property values are treated as data type values.
     - The wiki engine can also assess whether a certain **value holds for a property** or not (e.g., in the case of datatype `Date` or `telephone` etc.)
     - Contents of pages defined in the `Template:` namespace will be **transcluded** in other pages.
-- The `Special` namespace is reserved for pages with fixed functionality (e.g. `Special:RunQuery`); no editing is possible
+* The `Special` namespace is reserved for pages with fixed functionality (e.g. `Special:RunQuery`); no editing is possible

 ::: footnotes
-^1^ See <https://www.mediawiki.org/wiki/Help:Namespaces/en#Standard_namespaces> for a list of standard namespaces provided by MediaWiki
+^1^  MediaWiki provides 18 default namespaces.
+See <https://www.mediawiki.org/wiki/Help:Namespaces/en#Standard_namespaces> for a list of standard namespaces provided by MediaWiki

 ^2^ The main namespace is not displayed in a page's URL but used internally by the mediawiki engine.